 Early Origins of the Mollesworde family

 Some of the family were found at Tetcott in Devon since early times.
 "Tetcott House, the beautiful seat of Sir William Molesworth, Bart., was destroyed by fire in May, 1841."

 Early History of the Mollesworde family

 This web page shows only a small excerpt of our Mollesworde research.
-Another 221 words (16 lines of text) covering the years 1124, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mollesworde History in all our PDF Extended History products and printed products wherever possible.
+Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Mollesworde History in all our PDF Extended History products and printed products wherever possible.